Last reviewed on 15th March 2022

-The goverment loan is interest-free for the first five years.
+The government loan is interest-free for the first five years.
 After this period, you’ll be charged 1.75% interest, with the rate increasing each year.

 Although Help to Buy is offered in England, there are separate schemes in Scotland, Wales and Northern Ireland.
 As a result, the way Help to Buy mortgages are offered will also vary.